sushil2601/javaScript_practise/REACT.md

         });

-Q. RTK Query
-Ans :- RTK Query is a powerful data fetching and caching tool.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.

 Q.Conditional rendering
 Ans :-
     Conditional Rendering in React means showing or hiding parts of the UI based on certain conditions (like state, props, or variables).